SwissDataScienceCenter/renku/docs/introduction/what_is_renku.rst

 ~~~~~~~~

 The ``renku`` client can  be used to create "datasets", which are just
-collections of data files bundled together and enriched with some metadata.
+collections of data files bundled together and enriched with metadata.

 It is easy to create datasets